hubertli1991/Picturegram/README.md

   json.extract! hashtag, :hashtag, :id end
 ````
-So, the json object looks something like `{ id: some_num, caption: some_string,... , hashtags: [ { hashtag: #govikings, id: 28 }, { hashtag: #beatthepackers, id: 2 },... ] }`. from the jsonObject.hashtags we have all the data we need to render the caption with hashtags in place of string.
+So, the json object looks something like `{ id: some_num, caption: some_string,... , hashtags: [ { hashtag: #govikings, id: 28 }, { hashtag: #beatthepackers, id: 2 },... ] }`.
+From jsonObject.hashtags, we have all the data we need to render the caption with hashtags in place of the string.

 when we render the caption, we again invoke `Helper.parseHashtags` and this will return us the array of hashtags.
 From there, we match each hashtag with a hashtag object brought down from the back-end.
-The tricky part is slicing the caption up to render the substring that doesn't correspond with a hashtag unchanged and to render the other parts with a new component that has a different css (to make the color blue and the text to display inline) and an onClick property that routes the user to the hashtag page upon click.
+The tricky part is to slice the caption up to render the substrings that do not correspond with a hashtag unchanged, and to render the remaining parts as components that have a different css (color: blue; display: inline;) and an `onClick` property that routes the current user to the hashtag page.

 ```` javascript
 renderCaption: function() {